GiovanniDw/functional-programming/README.md

     - [Credits](#credits)
     - [🗺️ License](#️-license)

-## Features
+### Features

-> My concept is to create an Interactive Visualisation for the cheapest moments(ex. hollidays) to find a parkingspot and differences between in cities.
+- [x] Get, Filter, Clean & transform dataset from Survey Exercise.
+- [x] Get external data from API.
+- [ ] Clean external API data that i need.
+- [ ] Transform the data thats clean.
+- [ ] Use D3 to Create Visualisation from clean data.

-During this course the code in this repo will use functional patterns to; `filter()`, `clean()` & `transform()` data from external sources about parking.
+During this course the code in this repo will use functional patterns to get, filter, clean & transform datasets from external sources about parking.
+And visualise that data.
 For more details about te concept and the data go to [the Wiki](https://github.com/GiovanniDw/functional-programming/wiki/Concept)

-## Installation
+### Installation

 First, clone the repo to your local machine.